 When a dog cannot stay alone, many well-meaning tips quickly appear.
-Some say the dog must simply learn it.
-Others recommend more exercise or suggest that the dog is manipulating the situation.
+Some say thedog must simply learn to cope.
+Others recommend more exercise or suggest the dog ismanipulating the situation.

 Separation anxiety is more than a dog barking occasionally when left alone.
-It is a panic reaction.
-The dog experiences real emotional distress when separated from a specific attachment figure.
+It is apanic response.
+The dog experiences real emotional distress when left alone at home.

 It is not learned misbehavior.